 Rogers is "generally short global equities and owns real assets and producing agricultural land", but also said, “if gold goes under $1,000, I hope I'm smart enough to buy a lot more gold."

-However, this buying opportunity won't likely last long as geopolitical concerns worsen.
-If you're in tune with current events, you know that the downed Russian warplane has ignited a lot of fear as rumors of WWIII fly.
+However, these opportunities aren't likely to last long as geopolitical concerns worsen.
+If you're in tune with current events, you know that conflicts around the globe are destabilizing economies and raising worries of World War III.

 Investors are beginning to turn towards the golden haven...